Sing music theatre workshop

 You need to have a relatively secure technique and be vocally confident enough to try new techniques/vocal exercises in front of other class members online.

-You do not need to sight-read music, but a general understanding of musical notation is required to be able to independently learn new repertoire on a regular basis, and be confident singing in front of the class.
+You do not need to sight-read music, but you must be able to independently learn new repertoire on a regular basis, and be confident singing in front of the class therefore a general understanding of musical notation is required.

 To be able to follow written and verbal instructions in English and engage in class discussions.